PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 ![Image Link to GraphViz diagram](/Images/GraphVizExample.gv.png)

-**Note**: When using an IMG tag directly, you do not need to add additional extensions for type conversion, as the IMG tag results in requests including only image Content-Types, triggering implicity content conversion automatically.

 For more information about the GraphViz syntax, see the [GraphViz documentation](http://www.graphviz.org/documentation/).

 #### UML with PlantUML